 CONSEQUENCES OF NOT APPLYING SECURITY TO THE TECHNOLOGY

 By not applying the native security of BP and the extended security of BPSec allowed by BP, the system must rely on security measures provided at the CLA interfaces and below.
-For space applications, these may be nonexistent or merely physical because of the lack of integration between payload and ground systems interfaces.
+For space applications, these may be nonexistent or of limited capability because of the lack of integration between payload and ground systems interfaces.
 If no security is applied at the BP or lower layers, then applications may be open to man-in-the-middle attacks, replay attacks, or a general loss of integrity of transported bundles.

 SANA CONSIDERATIONS